DenisDanov/Autoshow-Website/README.md

     - Requires the new password to be at least 8 characters long.
     - Changing of username, password, or email is possible only when provided with a valid and correct authentication token and user ID.

+- #### Password Reset Functionality:
+  - Users can request a password reset.
+  - A unique password reset token is generated and associated with a reset link.
+  - The reset link is valid for 24 hours.
+  - After the expiration of 24 hours, the reset link becomes invalid.
+  - Additionally, if the user changes their password, the reset link becomes invalid.

 - #### Car Order Management:

   - The backend implements a secure API for handling car order requests, including GET, ADD, REMOVE, or MODIFY operations.
 Each request requires a valid authentication token associated with the user.